Home>Blog>Create a Custom 404 Page with Page Builder

 Create a Custom 404 Page with Page Builder

-If a page on your website no longer exists or if a link is incorrect, your users will see your 404 page.
-404 Not Found is an HTTP response status code that means the requested resource could not be found but may be available in the future.
-Subsequent requests by the client are permissible.
-Ref: Wikipedia.
+If a page on your website is missing or a link is broken, visitors will encounter your 404 page.
+The “404 Not Found” error is an HTTP status code indicating that the requested resource is unavailable but might become accessible later.
+Users can make further requests without restrictions.

 By default, your theme controls the content on your 404 page.
-Using 404page plugin and Page Builder by SiteOrigin, creating a custom 404 page is much quicker and easier than you might think.
-Adding useful links, a search form and perhaps even a contact form is a great way to engage your users and hopefully help them find the content they were looking for.
+Using the SiteOrigin Premium 404 Page Addon and Page Builder by SiteOrigin, creating a custom 404 page is much quicker and easier than you might think.
+Adding useful links, a search form, and perhaps even a contact form is a great way to engage your users and hopefully help them find the content they were looking for.

 Required Plugins